Who dated Augustus II the Strong?

 Anna Aloysia Maximiliane von Lamberg

-Anna Aloysia Maximiliane Louise von Lamberg (b.
-1676 - d.
-28 June 1738) was an Austrian countess who was successively the mistress of Augustus II the Strong, King of Poland, and Aleksander Benedykt Sobieski.
-She is known to history as Countess Esterle.
+Anna Aloysia Maximiliane Louise von Lamberg (1676 – 28 June 1738), also known as Countess Esterle, was an Austrian countess who was successively the mistress of Augustus II the Strong, King of Poland, and Aleksander Benedykt Sobieski.

 Read more...